Herbal Profiles #108

 The Road Ahead

 In five years, THC beverages could sit next to beer and seltzers in every retail fridge.
-If that happens, celebrities will deserve some credit for pushing the category from counterculture into the mainstream.
+If that happens, celebrities will deserve partial credit for building the bridge.

 And this time, the toast might not come with a hangover.